milwad-dev/laravel-validate/docs/1.x/valid-imei.md

 ## ValidImei

-If you want to validate imei, you can use `ValidImei` rule:
+If you want to validate IMEI, you can use the `ValidImei` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidImei;